boldbi/bold-bi-docs/docs/faq/how-to-transpose-the-data-columns-and-rows-in-sql-data-source.md

 ## Transposing data columns and rows in Bold BI

-1. Refer to the [Connecting Bold BI to SQL data source](/working-with-data-sources/data-connectors/sql-data-source/#connecting-bold-bi-to-microsoft-sql-server-data-source) to successfully connect to it.
+1. Refer to the [Connecting Bold BI to the SQL data source](/working-with-data-sources/data-connectors/sql-data-source/#connecting-bold-bi-to-microsoft-sql-server-data-source) in order to successfully connect to it.

-2. After dragging and dropping the required table in the data design view page, switch to code the view mode in Bold BI as follows.
+2. After dragging and dropping the required table onto the data design view page, switch to the code view mode in Bold BI as follows.

     ![Code view mode](/static/assets/faq/images/code-view.png)

-3. After switching to the code view mode, you can find the query designer page in which you can alter the query to transpose the below highlighted column to rows.
+3. After switching to code view mode, you can locate the query designer page where you can modify the query to transpose the highlighted column below into rows.

     ![Table rows](/static/assets/faq/images/table-column.png)

-4. Alter the input query with `PIVOT()`, to transpose the data columns and rows using the code view mode as follows.
+4. Alter the input query using `PIVOT()` to transpose the data columns and rows in code view mode as shown below.

       **Example query:**